CrunchyData/postgres-operator/hugo/content/Installation/operator-install.md

 You can also specify these keys on the command line as follows:

     pgo version --pgo-ca-cert=$PGOROOT/conf/postgres-operator/server.crt --pgo-client-cert=$PGOROOT/conf/postgres-operator/server.crt --pgo-client-key=$PGOROOT/conf/postgres-operator/server.key

-Lastly, create a *.pgouser* file in your home directory with a credential known by the Operator (see your administrator for Operator credentials to use):

-    username:password
-or
-    pgouser1:password
-or
-    pgouser2:password
-or
-    pgouser3:password
-or
-    readonlyuser:password

-Each example above has different priviledges in the Operator.
-You can create this file as follows:

-    echo "pgouser3:password" > $HOME/.pgouser

-Note, you can also store the pgouser file in alternate locations, see the Security documentation for details.

 {{% notice tip %}} if you are running the Operator on Google Cloud, you would open up another terminal and run *kubectl port-forward ...* to forward the Operator pod port 8443 to your localhost where you can access the Operator API from your local workstation.
 {{% /notice %}}